rbednarek/rn-able/README.md

 conda activate rnable
 ```

-### Step 4: Launch the PCA Dash Application
+### Step 4: Launch the Application

-Navigate to the apps folder and run the Dash application:
+Navigate to the apps folder and run:

 ```bash
 cd apps